alexch/codelikethis/public/lessons/db/overview.md

 ON person.id = address.person_id
 ```

-In document DBs, joins are often not necessary because documents *contain their contents*; with SQL databases, the *contents point to their containers*.
+In document DBs, joins are often not necessary because...

+> In NoSQL databases, documents *contain their contents*

+> In SQL databases, the *contents point to their containers*.

 see https://www.geeksforgeeks.org/sql-join-set-1-inner-left-right-and-full-joins/